 Persistence in "keeping your word" no matter what

 Persistence in trying to get someone to love you

 Persistence in creating expectations that others will be different than the way they are

 Persistence in unhappy marriages

-There's even a cognitive bias that fools us into continuing to invest in things that it no longer makes sense to invest it.
+There's even a cognitive bias that fools us into continuing to invest in things when it no longer makes sense to invest more.
 It's called the sunk cost fallacy.